The best Oscar winners available on Netflix UK

 It’s always tough to work out which subscription VOD service is better: Netflix UK, Amazon Prime or NOW?
 One way to judge it is to look at how many award winners are on each.
-So, while we prepare to watch the 2017 Oscars live , we rummage through the streaming line-up to see which former Academy Award victors are available to watch.
+So, while we prepare to watch the 2019 Oscars live , we rummage through the streaming line-up to see which former Academy Award victors are available to watch.

-From Boyhood to Whiplash, here are the top Oscar winners available on Netflix UK:
+From Roma to Call Me by Your Name, here are the top Oscar winners available on Netflix UK:

 Birdman – Best Picture (2015)

 Stuffed with stars and surreal beats, Iñárritu’s satirical comedy is self-indulgent, amusing and enjoyably unpredictable.

 Platoon – Best Picture (1987)

 Oliver Stone’s war film deserves its reputation as one of the greats.